pminasandra/tracktorlive/Cassettes.md

     cv2.waitKey(1)
 ```
-### Detect individuals inside/outside a rectangular region of interest:
+### Detect individuals inside/outside a rectangular region of interest
 This cassette can be used after the cassette above (Rectangular ROI) to detect when individuals are inside or outside the ROI.
 For example:
 - To trigger an event when all individuals are inside the ROI